vacp2p/rfc/waku/wdd.md

 ## Abstract

 In this specification, we describe the DNS discovery protocol used by [Waku](./waku.md).
+This protocol allows a node to easily find peers by traversing a merkle tree located in the DNS records of a domain.

 ## Specification